 If no field length is specified, a default will be used that depends on the data's type:

-data type default field length
+default field length

-BOOLEAN 10
+10

-CHAR 1
+1

-INTEGER 12
+12

-REAL 20
+20

-SHORTREAL 20
+20

 In addition, expressions of type STRING have a default field length equal to their current length.
 Fixed length strings (packed array of CHAR) have a default equal to their declared length.